American Express is a CardRatings.com advertiser.

 LANPass Visa Signature Card from US Bank.
 If you think you'll visit this part of the world again, consider an airline credit card connected to the region's most prominent carrier.
 US Bank issues a few different versions of this card, but the Visa Signature carries the best signup bonus.
 You'll also get a 20 percent discount on the first LAN itinerary you purchase each year, for up to $1,000 in savings before you even leave town.
 LAN will even give you three one-way upgrade vouchers, so you can stretch out during your long flights to and from South America.

-Although The Platinum Card from American Express also offers a ton of perks and no foreign transaction fees, no matter what country you are in, you'll get slightly more flexibility from a Visa card in South America than with the other three major payment networks.
+You'll get slightly more flexibility from a Visa card in South America than with the other three major payment networks.
 In addition, both of the Visa Signature cards on this list carry customer service and emergency teams that rival American Express's global travel specialists.

 - Which travel credit cards offer airline club membership?